mikermcneil/machinepack-waterline/README.md

 </h1>

 ## Warning
-Currently, this is an interface proposal; nothing more.
+Currently, this is experimental.
 See the [Waterline driver interface](https://github.com/node-machine/waterline-driver-interface) for more information.

 ### Example